 The skin goes into the trash can.
 It will only add fat to the stock, and, honestly, I could use a little less fat in my

-These bones and all of gelled juices from the bottom of the chicken tray (kinda gross, right?) get dumped into a stock pot or a large dutch oven.
+These bones and all of gelled juices from the bottom of the chicken tray (kinda gross, right?) get dumped into a stock pot or a large dutch oven (this is the one I have, and I love it!).

 Next, pour in about twelve cups of water.
 You should be able to use more water with pretty good results, but I usually stick with about twelve.
 Measuring isn’t really necessary so long as everything is covered, but I always measure.
 Because I’m weird.